mozilla/normandy/docs/dev/driver.rst

       String containing the user's default search engine identifier. syncSetup
-      Boolean containing whether the user has set up Firefox Sync. plugins
+      Boolean containing whether the user has set up Firefox Sync. syncDesktopDevices
+      Integer specifying the number of desktop clients the user has added to their Firefox Sync account. syncMobileDevices
+      Integer specifying the number of mobile clients the user has added to their Firefox Sync account. syncTotalDevices
+      Integer specifying the total number of clients the user has added to their Firefox Sync account. plugins
       An object mapping of plugin names to :js:class:`Plugin` objects describing the plugins installed on the client.